-Update: HSU's free license for Sophos Anti-Virus will expire on June 30th, 2014.
-HSU will not provide Sophos virus definition updates after this date for personally owned computers.
-Since having up-to-date virus protection is a precondition for connecting to any HSU wired or wireless network, we maintain a list of recommended antivirus programs.
-Please contact the Help Desk at (707) 826-HELP (4357) or stop by Library 120 (behind the canoe) for any assistance with uninstalling Sophos and/or installing a new antivirus on your personal computer.
-HSU-owned computers are now installed with Microsoft's System Endpoint Protection and are automatically updated and monitored.
+Up-to-date virus protection is a precondition for connecting to any HSU wired or wireless network, so ITS maintains a list of recommended antivirus programs.
+Please contact the Help Desk at (707) 826-HELP (4357) or stop by Library 120 (behind the canoe) for assistance with installing a new antivirus on your personal computer.
+HSU-owned computers are protected with Microsoft's System Endpoint Protection and are automatically updated and monitored.

 Good antivirus software provides protection against the majority of today's cyberthreats, including those that wrap themselves in a cloak of pseudo-legitimacy, appearing as a message or request for information from an official source, such as your bank, eBay, even the HSU support team.

 If you receive a message asking for confidential information such as your social security number, HSU or online banking passwords, or with an attachment you didn't request, contact the sender by phone to check the legitimacy of the request.
 Do not click on any links or open any attachments without checking first.
 HSU will NEVER ask for your password by email.

 Consult the documentation provided by the developer of your selected antivirus software for any specific requirements.
 Note that running two antivirus programs does not make you twice as safe; instead, it is likely to cause more problems, as different software works in different ways.

 Because certain types of files are commonly used to transmit malware, those types of files may not be sent over the HSU email system as an attachment to a message.
 Follow these instructions to transfer files safely.
 Emails with unsafe attachment types will be blocked and the sender will see an error message.